 Google News displays what is trending on the Internet.
 Google crawls webpages (especially news sites) so efficiently.

 One downside of using Google News to see low competition keywords is it’s harder to find evergreen blog topics.
-But, if you want some quick spike of traffic, then Google News is a perfect place to start out.
+But, if you want some quick spike of traffic, then Google News is a perfect place to start.

-If you haven’t used Google news before, I suggest to try it today and see how excellent low competition and high search volume search queries you can collect.
+If you haven’t used Google news before, I suggest trying it today and see how excellent low competition and high search volume search queries you can collect.

 #4: Webmaster Tools